erf-model/ERF/Docs/sphinx_doc/Visualization.rst

 .. _`heat equation`: https://github.com/AMReX-Codes/amrex-tutorials/tree/main/GuidedTutorials/HeatEquation

-Next, download and install VisIt from https://wci.llnl.gov/simulation/computer-codes/visit.
+Next, download VisIt from
+https://visit-dav.github.io/visit-website/ and install.
 To open a single plotfile, run VisIt, then select "File" :math:`\rightarrow` "Open file ...", then select the Header file associated the the plotfile of interest (e.g., plt00000/Header).
 Assuming you ran the simulation in 2D, here are instructions